TZstatsADS/Fall2016-proj4-HolyMonarch/README.md

 which could give us balanced clusters(no especially large cluster).

 ### Features model
+We need to find the link between lyrics and music features.
+To I used machine learning and deep learning algorithms to fit the model.
+The music features are variables and the lyrics cluster is the lable.
+One song can have multiple topic.
+I used the average probability as the Threshold.
+That is a supervised learning problem.
 I tried several multi-class models but their performances are really poor.

 I tried several binary-class models and Neural Network has the best performance.
 So I construct Neural Network model for each of the 15 Lyrics topics.
 And the average validation accuracy is 62%.
 I tuned the parameters and hyperparameters.
 The best parameters space are :